paulgi/moodle_frontend/README.md

 ##std-theme.css
 Is loaded in externally and is used to style up the classes that you applied in Javascript.

 This decision was made to make the code alot more readable and to ensure modularity so that we can load in specific functions as needed.

+##lightbox.html
+This code should be embeded in a seperate HTML block.